talmobi/tor-request/README.md

    * @param {string} ipaddress - ip address of tor server (localhost by default)
    * @param {number} port - port of the tor server (by default tor runs on port 9050) */
-  setTorAddress: function (ipaddress, port) // defaults to localhost, 9050
+  setTorAddress: function (ipaddress, port) // defaults to localhost on port 9050
-  // If you run your Tor on a different port or you want to connect to a publicly avilable remote Tor server.

   /**
    * @param {function} done - the callback function to tell you when the process is done